-This is Samsung Electronics Co., Ltd. SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Samsung Electronics Co., Ltd. SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

-> Samsung Electronics Co., Ltd.
+Samsung Electronics Co., Ltd.

 Consumer electronics, Telecoms Equipment, Semiconductors, Home Appliances

 ₩ 201.103 trillion (2012)

 Apple Inc., Nokia OYJ, Intel Corporation, LG Display and LG Electronics, Sony Corporation, Texas Instruments Inc., Lenovo Group Limited, Hewlett-Packard Company, Sanyo Electric Co., Ltd., Toshiba Corporation, SK Hynix Inc., Western Digital Corporation and others.